Batch Filming Is Production Scheduling: A Group-by-Setup Workflow

 - Keep the beat order, then rewrite the promise to match your client goal and compliance requirements.

-- Design the first two shots for darkened bedroom/studio space to keep production easy to batch.
+- Design the first two shots for darkened room/studio space and outdoor desert or minimalist urban area to keep production easy to batch.

 - Use the reference analysis link to validate pacing first, then adapt wording to the client brand voice.